UndeadRat22/Reed-Muller-Code/README.md

 - [David F. Brailsford - Building the H5 Reed-Muller Code user by Mariner 9](http://www.eprg.org/computerphile/h5code.pdf)
 - [B. Cooke Reed-Muller Error Correcting Codes](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.208.440&rep=rep1&type=pdf)
 - [S. Raaphorst - Reed-Muller Codes](https://github.com/sraaphorst/reedmuller_py/blob/master/reed_muller.pdf)

+## Scenarios

+This section contains the scenarios this program is able to handle.
+For all scenarios, prerequisite step is entering r, m and fault probability.

+### 1

+1. User enters a message m of fixed length (validated by the application)
+2. The application encodes m, shows it.
+3. User can choose to edit the the shown encoded message.
+4. The program decodes the encoded m, shows it.